 Flatbush Misdemeanors – USA (DIRECTORS Dan Perlman, Kevin Iso) – Two longtime friends adjust to their new surroundings in the brash environment of Flatbush, Brooklyn.
 Against a quickly ticking clock, they hilariously scramble to right a mistake that could end them both.

-Kiki And Kitty – Australia (DIRECTOR Catriona Mackenzie) – The adventures of a young, Native Aboriginal woman in a big, white world where her vagina is a big, Native woman and her best friend!
+Kiki And Kitty – Australia (DIRECTOR Catriona Mackenzie) – The adventures of a young, indiginous Aboriginal woman in a big, white world where her vagina is a big, Native woman and her best friend!

 Fresh – Australia (DIRECTOR Grant Scicluna) – A diverse range of characters make their living in an open Australian market.
 Their differences pull them apart and draw them together.